Gizra/elm-compat-019/README.md

 [Elm package site](http://package.elm-lang.org/packages/Gizra/elm-compat-018/latest),
 or the links to the right, if you're already there.

-As you will see, the modules from `elm-lang/core` with changes that can be ported to Elm 0.18 are included here with the Elm version as a suffix.
+As you will see, the modules from old versions of `elm-lang/core` with changes that can be ported to Elm 0.19 are included here with the Elm version as a suffix.
 So, suppose you want to use the old `customDecoder` from the Elm 0.17 version of `Json.Decode`, you can do something like this:

     import Json.Decode017 exposing (customDecoder)

-If you're maintaining some code for both Elm 0.17 and 0.18, then the necessary change is then limited to the `import` statement -- in the Elm 0.17 version, you'd just change the import to:
+If you're maintaining some code for both Elm 0.17 and 0.19, then the necessary change is then limited to the `import` statement -- in the Elm 0.17 version, you'd just change the import to: